Some posts contain compensated links. Please read this disclaimer for more info.

 In this article, you can find some general information about both cities, the best routes connecting them, and alternative ways to go from Rome to Athens according to your travel style, budget, and preferences.

-The capital of Italy, Rome, is probably one of the most famous European destinations.
+The capital of Italy, Rome is unquestionably one of the most famous European destinations.
 Home to unforgettable sights, such as the Colosseum, the Roman Forum, and the Tiber River, the city offers a unique variety of places to see and discover.

 Landmarks such as the Trevi Fountain, the Pantheon, Piazza Navona are among the most visited sites in the country.
-Rome is a city with beautiful fountains and lush gardens, first-class cuisine, imposing museums, and quaint Athen neighborhoods were to catch a glimpse of the most authentic Italian panoramas.
+Rome is a city with beautiful fountains and lush gardens, first-class cuisine, imposing museums, and quaint Roman neighborhoods where you can catch a glimpse of the most authentic Italian panoramas.

-Home to an exhilarating nightlife made of pubs, discos, and tavernas, travelers can also find a more relaxing scenario in the bohemian neighborhoods of Plaka and Anafiotika or enjoy some quality shopping along the streets of Kolonaki.
+Home to an exhilarating nightlife, consisting of pubs, discos, and tavernas, travelers can also find a more relaxing scenario in the bohemian Athens neighborhoods of Plaka and Anafiotika or enjoy some quality shopping along the streets of Kolonaki.

 How To Get From Rome To Athens